tansengming/eliza-rb/README.md

 _This is a work in progress.
 The rules needs a bit more work before it's ready for 1.0.
 In the meantime have fun and let me know how it goes._

-This is what a typical conversation:
+This is what it looks like chatting with her,

 ```
 ELIZA: Please tell me what's been bothering you.